-DENIED in part and ADMITTED in part.
+- DENIED in part and ADMITTED in part.
 Defendants admit that the 48. telephone systems generally available to detainees at the Yuba, Sacramento and Contra Costa facilities require a live person to answer and accept any call; this feature is deemed necessary to prevent detainees, including criminal inmates not in ICE custody but housed at the same facilities, from calling any crime victims or leaving threatening messages.
 Defendants deny that a phone call placed from the Contra Costa facility will disconnect after fifteen minutes; calls placed from the Contra Costa facility do not automatically disconnect.
 Defendants admit that a call placed from the Yuba facility or the Sacramento will automatically disconnect after fifteen minutes; this feature is deemed necessary to prevent detainees from monopolizing the phones.
-Because Plaintiffs have failed to provide an exhaustive list of the "basic technical features of the telephone system" that are allegedly "common across all housing units and detention facilities," Defendants lack sufficient information to admit or deny the remainder of Paragraph 48, and therefore further deny any additional allegations or implications regarding the

-4 Defendants admit the allegation in footnote 2 of the Complaint that the Sacramento facility, which is located in the Eastern District of California, permits incoming messages via an online system.
-Defendants deny any implication in footnote 2 of the Complaint that this online system can never be used to relay messages which are not of a confidential nature, such as requesting that a detainee return a telephone call between certain hours.
+Because Plaintiffs have failed to provide an exhaustive list of the "basic technical features of the telephone system" that are allegedly "common across all housing units and detention facilities," Defendants lack sufficient information to admit or deny the remainder of Paragraph 48, and therefore further deny any additional allegations or implications regarding the telephone systems in place at the Contra Costa, Yuba and Sacramento facilities in this paragraph. - 49.
+DENIED.
+Defendants deny that "it is common" for ICE to move detainees within a facility or between facilities; while it is not "common," reasons for moving a detainee within a facility or between facilities include but are not footnote 2 of the Complaint that this online system can never be used to relay messages which are not of a confidential nature, such as requesting that a detainee return a telephone call between certain hours.